Home / Blog / Georgia HOA Reform 2026

 What other Georgia HOA reform bills are in the 2026 legislature?

-Beyond SB 406, Georgia lawmakers introduced HB 1035 (would ban HOA foreclosures for fees entirely), HB 1036 (would allow 20% of homeowners to petition to dissolve an HOA), HB 62 (board qualifications, elections, and transparency), plus SB 361, SB 107, SB 108, and SB 393 with additional oversight provisions.
-None are law as of March 2026.
+SB 406 was the centerpiece of the 2026 package and was signed into law May 12, 2026.
+Of the companion bills: HB 1035 (would have banned HOA foreclosures for fees entirely) and SB 463 did not pass.
+HB 1036 (would allow 20% of homeowners to dissolve an HOA), HB 62 (board qualifications and transparency), SB 361, SB 107, SB 108, and SB 393 also did not advance to final passage in 2026.

-We will update this article as these bills move through the Georgia House.
+SB 406 was signed into law by Governor Kemp on May 12, 2026.
 For your current rights under Georgia law — statute by statute, including your notice rights, hearing rights, and records access — see our Georgia HOA homeowner rights guide.
 And if you have received a violation notice or fine right now, see our guide on how to fight an HOA fine step by step.

 ⚖️